PF2-pasteur-fr/checkMyIndex/README.md

 Search for a set of compatible indexes for your sequencing experiment according to:

 * the number of samples
-* the desired multiplexing rate (i.e. number of samples per lane)
+* the desired multiplexing rate (i.e. number of samples per pool/lane)
 * the constraint on the indexes (none, use each one or each combination only once)
 * the minimum number of red/green lights required at each position